WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentbooking-integration-with-fluentaffiliate.md

 ## Generate an Affiliate Link

-After you've completed configuring the FluentBooking affiliate settings, the next step is to log in to your **Affiliate** area provided by FluentAffiliate.
-In the affiliate **Links** section, paste the **URL** of the booking page you want to promote.
-FluentAffiliate will automatically generate a unique **affiliate link** for you.
+After you've configured the settings, your affiliates can start promoting your booking pages.

+1. Affiliates must log in to their **Affiliate Area**.

+2. In the **Affiliate Links** section, they will paste the URL of the booking page they wish to promote.

+3. Next, click on the **Generate** button and FluentAffiliate will generate a unique affiliate link for them.

-Once your link is ready, **copy** the affiliate link and share it wherever you like on social media, emails, blogs, or directly with your audience.
+4. Once the link is ready, they can **copy** it and share it on social media, in emails, on their blog, or directly with their audience.

 ![Copy Affiliate Link](/guide/public/images/integrations/fluentbooking/copy-affiliate-link.webp)